aosante/old-gatsby-portfolio-dev/content/Project5.md

 ---
-title: 'Project Five'
+title: 'CR Surf Forecast'
-description: "Project's description"
+description: '(In progress) small React app that shows the surf forecast for a couple of surf spots in Costa Rica.
+Queries the API using GraphQL'
-technologies: 'JavaScript, CSS'
+technologies: 'Gatsby,GraphQL,Tailwind CSS'
-sourcelink: 'www.source.com'
+sourcelink: 'www.www.www'
-sitelink: 'www.example.com'
+sitelink: 'www.www.www'
 ---